smallrye/smallrye-mutiny/.github/ISSUE_TEMPLATE/new-users-template.md

 ---
-name: Issue template
+name: Issue template (new users)
-about: Help users report issues
+about: Help new users report issues
 title: ''
 labels: ''
 assignees: ''

 ---

+### Instructions (remove the section below once you've read it!)

 Welcome here, the Mutiny project values your feedback!